ChristopherChinia/Independent-Project-2/README.md

  ## Description

-This is a project website for Moringa school that shows details about it's school,services it offers, Tecnical Mentors and achievements. it also has links that enables a user to access and learn more about a the prefered site.
+This is a project website for Top movers that aims at advertising to the users about the products and services provided to the clients.
+It also gives description about services provided by other movers.

 [Go Back to the top](#Moringa-School)

 ## Features
 As a user of this site,you will be able to:
-1.See a description of what the services offered by the school.
+1.Learn more about various services provided.
 2.Access various links to your preference.
-3.Learn more about our Technical mentors by Asking Questions
+3.Access other websites through the movers link.

 [Go Back to the top](#Moringa School)